anneraev/api-element-formbuilder-boilerplate-experimental-/README.md

 The following must be passed to the form builder call function:

-const title = "Form Builder Function Test"
+let title = "Form Builder Function Test"

-id = id for form
+let id = id for form

 let wrapperType = type of wrapper for form